 The first time you go to workers’ compensation court, known as the Workers’ Compensation Appeals Board, it will probably be for a Mandatory Settlement Conference or “M.S.C.”

 The law requires a conference with all parties present prior to trial.
-The parties are required to attempt to settle the case but if they cannot they are required to agree what issues exist.
+The parties are required to attempt to settle the case.
+If they cannot, they are required to agree what issues exist.
 For instance, we might agree that you were injured and disagree over the extent of your disability.

 Attendance at the conference is “mandatory.”
 It is not mandatory that we settle the case, only that we try to.
 Sometimes, this will be the first time that anyone from the insurance company has seriously looked at the case in terms of settlement.
-Some insurance adjusters have responsibility for hundreds of cases and just cannot get around to each one until they are forced to.
+Some insurance adjusters are responsible for hundreds of cases and just cannot get around to each one until they are forced to.

 What will I do at the Mandatory Settlement Conference?

 Your presence is mandatory at the Mandatory Settlement Conference primarily in case there is a settlement.
-All settlements in a workers’ compensation case must be approved by a judge.
+A judge must approve all settlements in a workers’ compensation case.
 This is our opportunity to present a settlement to the judge and have him sign it on the spot.
-Therefore, if we do reach a settlement it is important for you to be there to sign it so that we can present it to the judge without delay.
-Otherwise, it might take months to circulate the documents for signature and then have the judge sign them.
+If we do reach a settlement it is important for you to be there to sign it.
+Then, we can present it to the judge without delay.
+Otherwise, it might take months to circulate the documents for signature and have the judge sign them.

 What does my attorney do at the Mandatory Settlement Conference?

-Sometimes it will be necessary to have the workers’ compensation rater determine from the medical reports the percentage of disability described by them.
-Your attorney can often do this but in the event of complicated disability descriptions, it is often better to have the official rating done by the professional rater at the Workers’ Compensation Appeals Board.
-Many insurance adjusters only trust the rating from the Board”rater.”
+Sometimes the workers’ compensation rater will determine from the medical reports the percentage of disability described by them.
+Your attorney can often do this.
+However, in the event of complicated disability descriptions, it is often better to have the official rating done by the professional rater at the Workers’ Compensation Appeals Board.
+Many insurance adjusters only trust the rating from the Board “rater.”
 If your case is set for “rating pre-trial” then these ratings will usually have been done ahead of time.
-If not, you might have to wait an hour or more for the rater to rate the disability.
+If not, you might have to wait an hour or more (or sometimes days) for the rater to rate the disability.

-Usually there will be two medical reports.
-One will be higher than the other.
+Usually there will be at least two different medical reports.
+One will be worth more money than the other.
 If we settle the case, it will usually be for a value somewhere in between the two reports.
 The insurance company almost never pays top dollar unless they are ordered to after a trial.
+Often you will have seen an Agreed Medical Examiner (A.M.E.).
+Since the parties have already agreed that the A.M.E. is reasonable, the judge at trial would almost always find disability as described by that doctor.
+So, if the only issue is what is the level of your permanent disability.
+If we have an Agreed opinion, we know how things will turn out and there is usually little reason to proceed to trial.

-You should be prepared at the Mandatory Settlement Conference to discuss with your attorney the names of any witnesses which you think should be called to trial.
-There is no penalty for not calling someone on your list, but if the name is not on the list we will not be able to call them as a witness to the trial.
+You should be prepared at the Mandatory Settlement Conference to discuss with your attorney witnesses who you think should be called to trial.
+There is no penalty for not calling someone on your list.
+But if the name is not on the list we will not be able to call them as a witness to the trial.
 For the same reason, all medical reports should be complete by the time of the Mandatory Settlement Conference.

 Your attorney usually has reviewed the file thoroughly and has prepared documents for trial before the Mandatory Settlement Conference.
 This makes it clear to the insurance company that we are ready to go to trial and will not be intimidated.